IBM/SalesEnablement-VMware-L3-draft/docs/NextSteps.md

 **IBMers** must complete a Stand and Deliver exercise to validate their ability to demonstrate {{offering.name}} to potential clients.
 Refer to the evaluation checklist in the learning plan for the Stand and Deliver.

 **Business Partners** must pass the {{learningplan.name}} quiz located in the learn.ibm.com learning plan.
-The Business Partner quiz verifies use of the demonstration environment and click-thru demonstrations, and not one's general knowledge of the offerings.
+The Business Partner quiz verifies use of the demonstration environment and click-through demonstrations, and not one's general knowledge of the offerings.